neu-se/CS4530-Spring-2024/Assignments/project-grading.md

 ### Process (20%)
 The Process grade includes: use of a structured development process, including code reviews, timely completion of sprint progress reports/retrospectives, individual/team surveys, peer evaluations and weekly meetings with TA Mentor (for Week 6, 8, 10-13).
 It also includes appropriate division of labor within the project.
 For full credit, each member of the team must have at least 4 commits in the final delivered code.
-* Ongoing development progress including code reviews, github commits, etc. count 10% of the grade
+* Ongoing development progress including code reviews, github commits, issue tracker activity, etc. count 10% of the grade
 * Peer evaluations, TA meeting, submission of surveys/reports counts 10% of the project grade.
 These items will be evaluated using the rubrics below.